tylim88/Efficient-Typescript-Mororepo/README.md

 7. Emotion: The technology behind Mantine, with a similar API to styled-components.

 8. PostgreSQL: A reliable, free, and open-source SQL database, widely considered one of the best and working well with Prisma.
 It is important to use a database supported by Prisma to ensure type safety.

-9. tRPC: If you use Zod, tRPC is a natural choice for your server and client.
-It also works well in monorepos, although it is not as flexible as other client and server technologies when it comes to integration with different repository structures.

 ## Reusing Configuration